-He had already won the first leg, Alexandre Ozon and his Beepox 9.90 “Team de Choc” was the first to reach the finish line, crossing the Atlantic ocean in 13 days 1 hour 14 minutes and 15 seconds.
-The navigator comes back on his adventure and the precious support provided by Adrena software.
+Alexandre Ozon and his Beepox 9.90 “Team de Choc” were the first to reach the finish line, crossing the Atlantic ocean in 13 days 1 hour 14 minutes and 15 seconds.
+He shares with us his adventure and the precious support provided by Adrena software.

 Can you tell us about your use of Adrena?